TheDukeZip/hacksecurectf2016/elpis/README.md

 I had seen the server was running FileZilla so I added a few accounts.
 The FTP server wasn't accessible remotely but perhaps it was available locally.
 The fact that a PuTTY executable had been planted also gave a hint that this was the route to pursue.
 We researched the ability to run a long string of FTP commands from the command line but ultimately I determined it would be best if we had an interactive web shell I could plant with the original exploit and run remote FTP commands over HTTP.
 I needed something that not only allowed me to run commands and display the output, but interact with a program during execution so I could cd around the directories and find the flag.

-As I was trying to craft this, 523 was planting a cron job to copy files out of all the Windows user's Desktop folders into c:\ in hopes that maybe there was a Windows Service with the proper credentials running.
+As I was trying to craft this (weevely would have been a good choice,) 523 was planting a cron job to copy files out of all the Windows user's Desktop folders into c:\ in hopes that maybe there was a Windows Service with the proper credentials running.
 Unfortunately as we were close on these two paths, time ran out in the CTF.

 ### Other thoughts: